jjaruna/autoTranscriptGUI/README.md

 **AutoTranscript** is a powerful, GPU-accelerated subtitle generator built on top of OpenAI's Whisper model.
 It features both a **command-line interface (CLI)** and a beautiful **CustomTkinter-based GUI** for users who prefer a graphical workflow.

 Supports:
+- Languages such as: English, Chinese, Japanese, Korean.
 - Local audio/video files
 - Subtitle translation to English
 - OpenAI API (for higher quality translations)